Xavierkelly/Landing-Pages/README.md

-# Landing-Pages
+# Landing Pages
-A set of landing page for your next project.
+A set of landing page i have create to help you sell more of you software for your next project.